kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 <a name="seoAccessibility"></a>
 ### SEO &amp; Accessibility
 The best SEO practices one can implement are creating compelling new content and cultivating your existing content to make it *more* compelling.
-Compelling content is primarily defined by the main search engines as content with a ton of back-links.
+Compelling content is primarily defined by the main search engines as content with a significant amount of back-links.

-If your content strategy plan doesn't implement these tasks, you have no content strategy.
-So moving forward, I'll try to make my content as standout as possible: this will require keyword research, running some all-in-title searches and crafting enticing meta descriptions.
+If your content strategy plan doesn't implement these two tasks, you have no content strategy.
+So moving forward, I'll try to make my content as standout as possible: this will require lengthy keyword research, running some all-in-title searches and crafting enticing meta descriptions.

 Still, I did the following SEO technical stuff behind the scenes: